-Marks on arrival forms are used within the setting.
-Parents are asked to fill in a form or notify staff via tapestry of any pre existing injury the child will present with upon arrival into the setting along with how it occurred (staff then transfer the information across).
-This is then kept in the child's confidential file.

-- The same form can be used if a staff member notices a mark or injury within the setting that day.
+- We ask parents to notify us of any marks or injury their child has received outside of the setting, no matter how small the graze.
+This is explained at open evenings and in our Tapestry online welcome pack sent to all parents.
+'Marks on arrival' are recorded by staff on our electric record keeping system.
+This will note who informed us and when, what happened to cause injury, what injury the child received, what it looks like and any first aid/medical treatment used within the setting.
+Parents are asked to fill in a form or notify staff via tapestry of any pre-existing injury the child will present with upon arrival into the setting along with how it occurred. - If a staff member notices a mark or injury within the setting that day an accident form is written explaining where and what was noted.
+This maybe noted on the child's personal electronic records.
+The child will not be questioned but if they comment on what they did (eg fell in garden at home or bumped heads with another at pre school) will also be added to the form.
 The form is filled in and shown to parent at end of the session.
-Any information given by parent is added to the form and parent can counter-sign.
-The form is then added to the child's confidential file. - If the parent believes that the injury was caused at the setting this is still recorded in the Accident Record and an accurate record made of the discussion is made on the child's personal file.
+Any information given by parent is added to the form and parent can counter-sign. - If the parent believes that the injury was caused at the setting this is still recorded in the Accident Record and an accurate record made of the discussion is made on the child's personal file.

-Recording suspicions of abuse and disclosures
+6. Recording suspicions of abuse and disclosures

 - Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect; that member of staff: - listens to the child, offering age appropriate reassurance that they are being listened to.
-The member of staff never makes any promises to the child - does not question the child, although it is OK to ask questions for the purposes of clarification; - makes a written record that forms an objective record of the observation or disclosure that includes: the date and time of the observation or the disclosure; the exact words spoken by the child as far as possible; the name of the person to whom the concern was reported, with the date and time; and the names of any other person present at the time. - These records are signed and dated and kept in the child's personal file, which is kept securely and confidentially. - The member of staff acting as the designated person is informed of the issue at the earliest opportunity, and always within one working day. - Where the Local Safeguarding Children Board or local safeguarding partners safeguarding procedures stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by the Local Safeguarding Children Board.
+The member of staff never makes any promises to the child - does not question the child, although it is OK to ask questions for the purposes of clarification;

+- makes a written record that forms an objective record of the observation or disclosure that includes: the date and time of the observation or the disclosure; the exact words spoken by the child as far as possible; the name of the person to whom the concern was reported, with the date and time; and the names of any other person present at the time. - These records are signed and dated and kept in the child's personal file, which is kept securely and confidentially. - The member of staff acting as the designated person is informed of the issue at the earliest opportunity, and always within one working day. - Where the Local Safeguarding Children Board or local safeguarding partners safeguarding procedures stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by the Local Safeguarding Children Board.

-Making a referral to the local authority children's social care team
+7. Making a referral to the local authority children's social care team